It can be hard to get into the electrical industry.

-However, it’s important to stay down to earth, be honest, and avoid being too confident or arrogant.
+However, make sure to stay down to earth and honest, and avoid being too confident or arrogant.

-Employers can be hesitant to hire someone full-time because of the costs and risks it can imply.
+Sometimes, employers can hesitate to hire you, especially if you’re an apprentice, full-time because of the costs and risks it brings.

 Get a Similar Job in the Construction Industry

-If you can’t get an electrical apprenticeship, you can try to get a job in a less competitive industry, such as construction.
+If you’re an apprentice, you can try to get a job in a less competitive industry, such as construction.

-These jobs are easier to get since the employers don’t have to organize the apprenticeship programs.
+For one, these jobs are easier to get since employers don’t have to organize apprenticeship programs.

 Persistence Pays Off